microsoft/nni/docs/mnist_examples.md

 # MNIST examples

 ## Overview

-[CIFAR-10][3] classification is a common benchmark problem in machine learning.
-The CIFAR-10 dataset is the collection of images.
-It is one of the most widely used datasets for machine learning research which contains 60,000 32x32 color images in 10 different classes.
-Thus, we use CIFAR-10 classification as an example to introduce NNI usage.
 CNN MNIST classifier for deep learning is similar to `hello world` for programming languages.
 The [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.Thus, we use MNIST as example to introduce different features of NNI.
 ### **Goals**